TheR16H/SocialDistracting/README.md

 ```
 npm run start
 ```

+## Usage
+The correct usage of this application is to be able to mimic a social media website backend perhaps as a launching pad. you can text various functions including add, deleting and creating users. also to post messages.

 ## Support
 Find me on [Github!](https://github.com/TheR16H) for any support or to see any of my other works.